rageworx/fl_imgtk/README.md

 * A small library for FLTK image toolkit.
 * Designed to use some useful effects in FLTK GUI.
+* Better image, better speed, better quality.

-## Lastest upate
+## Lastest update

 * 2021-02-08
     1. Fixed tonemapping images not returns with FLIMGTK_IMGBUFF_OWNALLOC flag.
 	1. Fixed Drago (Logmapping) HDR color correction issue.
 	1. Version updated to 0.3.38.21

-## Previous update
+## Previous updates

 * 2021-01-21
     1. Fixed some OpenMP errors, ehanced for compatibility.
     1. Fixed error of flipping.
     1. Replaced draw smooth line algorithm to "SDF optimization with AABB".
-    1. Some detour inline function for MSVC ...
+    1. Some detour inline functions for MSVC ...
     1. Version updated to 0.3.37.16
 * 2021-01-20
     1. Some enhancements for MSVC OpenMP compatibility.